OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-29-developer-position-bordeaux.md

 # Duration

-From 1 to 4 years, starting in Fall 2015.
+For 4 years starting in Fall 2015.
 Interviews will be run either in July or in September.

 # Salary